skg43/NTF2_flux_Analysis/README.md

 # NTF2 Flux Analysis

-This project analyzes the molecular flux of Nuclear Transport Factor 2 (NTF2) molecules through a Nuclear Pore Complex (NPC) model using LAMMPS simulation outputs.
+This project analyzes the molecular flux of Nuclear Transport Factor 2 (NTF2) through a Nuclear Pore Complex (NPC) model using LAMMPS simulation outputs.
 It parses center of mass coordinates from multiple trajectory files and calculates molecular flux by detecting crossings through defined regions.

 ## Project Description